jessemiller/HamlPy/readme.md

 HamlPy is not a template engine in itself but simply a compiler which will convert HamlPy files into templates that Django can understand.

 But wait, what is Haml?
 Haml is an incredible template engine written in Ruby used a lot in the Rails community.
-You can read more about it [here](http://www.haml-lang.com "Haml Home")
+You can read more about it [here](http://www.haml-lang.com "Haml Home").

 ## Installing